Skip to content

 How to configure Redis on Ubuntu Linux

-Redis Server and its support applications run on a single server in most environments.
-No remote access is necessary since all the communications are done on a single host computer.
+Redis server and its support applications run on one computer.
+Remote access is not needed because all communication occurs on this single host computer.

 To allow remote access, open the Redis configuration file by running the commands below: